-A fun and spooky story filled with rhyme aplenty; ‘Monster School’ makes poetry cool.
+‘Monster School’ makes poetry cool.
+A fun and spooky story filled with rhyme aplenty’

-This book gives readers a completely new perspective of what school is like.
-Monster School is filled with a plethora of different characters, all totally unique, and guides us through their school day from a range of different perspectives.
-Whilst characters in this book take the form of gargoyles, ghosts and a rather talented skateboarder with a pumpkin for a head, each individual bears characteristics and traits (not necessarily appearances) that are certainly relatable in a typical UK school.
+This book gives readers an entirely new perspective of what school is like.
+Monster School is filled with a plethora of different characters, all unique, and guides us through their school day from a range of different perspectives.
+While characters in this book take the form of gargoyles, ghosts and a rather talented skateboarder with a pumpkin for a head, each individual bears characteristics and traits (not necessarily appearances) that are certainly relatable in a typical UK school.
 The illustrations by Lee Gatlin are highly engaging.

 I thoroughly enjoyed reading it and will be popping it straight onto my classroom bookshelf after Christmas!